MekongDelta-mind/de_zoomcamp_2023_capstone/README.md

 # Last but not the Least...

 Thanks to Datatalks club for creating this [Data Engineering course](https://github.com/DataTalksClub/data-engineering-zoomcamp) to help anyone and everyone to learn Data Engineering at ZERO COST.
-There other offerings by the Club and those are [ML Zoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp) and [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp).
+Other offerings by the Club are [ML Zoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp) and [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp).
 Do check them out !!